 Anthony Gell School has a strong and thriving extra-curricular Arts programme.
 We aim to ensure that all students have as many opportunities as possible to take part in the Arts both inside and outside of lessons.
 Throughout the year there are countless opportunities for students to get involved, enjoy and learn more about how the Arts work and to increase their skills and abilities.
-Below you will find just some examples of the chances that students have to get involved here at Anthony Gell.
-Art

-- Lunchtime clubs throughout the year with links for special projects including Matlock Bath Pro Loco Art competition and creating paintings for the local Children’s Centre
+- Lunchtime clubs throughout the year with links for special projects including Matlock Bath Pro Loco Art competition and creating paintings for the local Children’s Centre.

-- Strong links with the Wirksworth Festival and Derby University
+- Strong links with the Wirksworth Festival and Derby University.

-- Well Dressing
+- Well Dressing.

-- Artist visits in school
+- Artist visits in school.

 - Lunchtime clubs for all year groups